Half-Life: Opposing Force: Setting

 Opposing Force is set in the same location and timeframe as that of Half-Life, taking place at a remote New Mexico laboratory called the Black Mesa Research Facility.
 In Half-Life, the player takes on the role of Gordon Freeman, a scientist involved in an accident that opens an interdimensional portal to the borderworld of Xen, allowing the alien creatures of Xen to attack the facility.
-The player guides Freeman in an attempt to escape the facility and close the portal, ultimately traveling to Xen to do so.
+The player controls Freeman in an attempt to escape the facility and close the portal, ultimately traveling to Xen to do so.
 Opposing Force, however, shows the events of Half-Life from the perspective of a different protagonist.
 The player assumes the role of Adrian Shephard, a U.S. Marine Corps Corporal assigned to the Hazardous Environment Combat Unit, a specialized unit sent in to Black Mesa by the government to quell the alien threat and silence all witnesses.
 However, after Shephard becomes isolated from his fellow Marines, he must ally with the Black Mesa personnel and attempt to escape the base.

 Plot

 Opposing Force opens with Shephard riding on a V-22 Osprey with his squad.
 His squad discuss their deployment, somewhat irritated that they have not been told what they are being deployed for.
-However, as they are nearing their Landing Zone at Black Mesa, airborne alien creatures attack the Osprey formation, causing Shephard's Osprey to crash land.
+However, as they are nearing their landing zone at Black Mesa, airborne alien creatures attack the Osprey formation, causing Shephard's Osprey to crash land.
 Shephard regains consciousness in a Black Mesa medical bay, tended to by the science team, learning that the Marines are being steadily beaten by the alien forces from Xen and orders have come through to pull out.
 Consequently, Shephard departs to reach an extraction point and escape the facility.
-However, Shephard is prevented from reaching the extraction point by the enigmatic G-Man, forcing the evacuation craft to leave without him.
+However, Shephard is prevented from reaching the extraction point by the enigmatic G-Man, resulting in the evacuation craft leaving without him.

 Other Marines who have also been left behind team up with Shephard and attempt to reach another extraction point near Black Mesa's Lambda Complex, but en route they come under attack from black operations units seeking to thoroughly contain the situation and eliminate all survivors.
 Shephard makes it to the Lambda Complex alive, and briefly sees Gordon Freeman as the latter teleports to Xen in the final stages of Half-Life.
 To escape the teleportation chamber, Shephard is forced to enter a separate portal, briefly taking him to Xen before depositing him in an entirely different area of the facility.
 The facility is now heavily damaged, and it soon becomes clear that a new alien race, Race X, has exploited the situation to mount a localized invasion, attacking both human and Xen forces in Black Mesa indiscriminately.
 Fighting between the black operations units and Race X quickly intensifies.